 If you withdraw during a semester in which you are receiving financial aid, you may be required to repay some or all of the financial aid you received for the term.
 The amount of aid you must repay will depend upon your date of withdrawal.
 Federal financial aid regulations specify that you “earn” your financial aid by remaining enrolled through more than 60% of the entire semester for which you receive aid.
-If you withdraw prior to that time, you must repay the aid you did not “earn” based
+If you withdraw prior to that time, you must repay the aid you did not “earn” based on the federal formula.

 Pennsylvania and other state grants will be adjusted in accordance with each agency’s stated guidelines.
 It is expected that PHEAA Grant funds will be reduced by the same percent reduction in tuition received by a student when completely withdrawing from the University.

 Marywood University grants and scholarship funds will be adjusted based on the percentage of reduction of tuition received by a student when withdrawing from the University.